asifrahaman13/sniffle_backend/README.md

 ## Run with docker

+Best way of utilizing the docker is through the docker compose file.

+`docker compose up -d`

 In case you face any issue with the installtion and set up, you can run using docker.

 `docker build -t dolphin:lastest .`